Cinnaronda/iOS-Pre-work-CodePath/README.md

 The following **additional** features are implemented:

 - [x] Added automatic calculation - when the user types it automatically calculates!
-- [x] Added different UI colors - pick what color you want the app!
+- [x] Added different UI colors - pick what color you want the app and have it remembered!

 ## Video Walkthrough